-I’ve learned to make ridiculously easy meals that are completely Whole30 compatible, satisfying, and still super healthy, with the help of a few store bought goodies!
-Yup, I routinely buy Whole30 compatible salad dressings, and I buy frozen or pre-cut and packaged veggies every single week.
+I’ve learned to make ridiculously easy recipes that are completely Whole30 compatible, satisfying, and still super healthy, with the help of a few store bought goodies!

 Sure, I still eat out during Whole30, but more often than not, with the help of a few convenience items, I can throw together something wonderful pretty quickly.
 And this broccoli ranch slaw is one of those wonderful things!